-H&M Makes Sustainable Fashion Miscue in Norway
+H&M's Fashion Sustainability Claims Questioned in Norway

-Global fast-fashion giant H&M’s environmental sustainability credentials are being questioned by a Norway consumer agency.
+Global fast-fashion giant Hennes & Mauritz's use of the word sustainable to describe one of its summer collections is being questioned by a Norway consumer agency.

-According to Ecotextile, the company has run afoul of the Norwegian Consumer Authority, which claims the brand’s Conscious collection is misrepresenting its “sustainability credentials” with “symbols, statements and colors.”
+According to Ecotextile, the company has run afoul of the Norwegian Consumer Authority, which claims the brand's Conscious collection misrepresents its "sustainability credentials" with "symbols, statements and colors."

 H&M describes the collection, including t-shirts, knit blouses, and shoulder-baring frocks, as "sustainable fashion pieces that make you both look and feel good."